 As we continue to monitor the COVID-19 situation in Calhoun County, our number one priority remains the health, safety and well-being of our staff, volunteers, and community we serve.

-The United Way of Calhoun County office is currently closed.
-During this time, our staff will be practicing social distancing and working remotely.
-We will remain accessible via email (email@example.com) or phone (361-552-3630).
+The United Way of Calhoun County staff will be practicing social distancing and working both remotely and in office but are always accessible via email (email@example.com) or phone (361-552-3630).

 5 Things You Can Do To Fight the Corona Crisis